JeffersGlass/pyscript/discussion.md

 # Python Plugin Installation Location

-At the offsite, we didn't come to a conclusion as to where exactly the plugin entrypoint file (and presumably, any addtional files `fetch`'d by the plugin?) end up in the Virtual Filesystem.
-We talked about several options - those options are listed (a should be discussed) in Discussion ### XXXXXXXXXX.
+At the offsite, we didn't come to a conclusion as to where exactly the plugin entrypoint file (and  any addtional files `fetch`'d by the plugin) end up in the Virtual Filesystem.
+We discussed several options - to keep this discussion to a reasonable length, those options are enumerated in a separate Discussion ## XXXXXXX.
 # For Future Expansion

-This proposal does not cover some of the discussion of the discussion at the offsite.
+This proposal does not cover all of the things discussed at the offsite that we'd like plugins and the metadata file to be able to do.
 Specifically:

-  - Allowing users to specify plugins by name (or URL) from central index, e.g. `PyScriptPlugins:pirateplug` or something instead of a fully qualified URL.
+  - Allowing users to specify plugins by name (or URL) from central index, e.g. `anacondaPyScriptPlugins:pirateplug` or something instead of a fully qualified URL.
   - Allowing plugins to 'depend' on each other, and exactly how this would work, both in a "what is the desired resolution behavior/order" sense and a "how is this specified by the plugin" sense.
-As it turns out, packaging is hard.

 # Example